resaba-kaypee/reactjs-realhomes/README.md

 ## Front-end Libraries and Framework

-The front end designed was inspired with ♥ by [colorlib](https://colorlib.com)
+⏩ The front end designed was inspired with ♥ by [colorlib](https://colorlib.com)

 - Mapbox + React Map GL
 - Tailwind CSS
 - React Carousel by [brainhubeu](https://github.com/brainhubeu/react-carousel#props)
 - Axios
 - React router dom
+- DayJS

 ## Back end Libraries and Technology

-The API design was created base on Natours App by Jonas Schmeddtman and then heavily adjusted base on front end.
+⏪ The API design was created base on Natours App by Jonas Schmeddtman and then heavily adjusted base on front end.

 - Express
 - Mongoose